 Here, we show how to map the vibrational structure of a molecule to a superconducting circuit emulator.
-This map allows to imitate interatomic interactions, emulate sudden, adiabatic or intermediate quenches and experimentally reproduce the Franck-Condon profile (FCP) in the quadratic regime, with the possibility hinted below of including anharmonic corrections to the force field.
+This map allows us to imitate interatomic interactions, emulate sudden, adiabatic, or intermediate quenches, and experimentally reproduce the Franck-Condon profile in the harmonic regime---i.e., within a quadratic approximation to the force field potential---with the possibility hinted at below of including anharmonic corrections to the force field.

-Our proposal is complementary to other applications and proposals for using superconducting circuits to obtain answers to different questions posed in the realm of molecular physics and quantum chemistry~\cite{omalley15}, such as the study of ground state properties of certain molecules~\cite{aspuru-guzik05} or transport phenomena~\cite{garcia-alvarez15}.
-It has been already shown that cavity arrays with qubits and boson-sampling techniques~\cite{huh14} can provide information about molecular vibrational spectra and that these may be implemented using superconducting circuits~\cite{peropadre15}.
-We now propose using the same building blocks in a direct implementation of the molecular Hamiltonian, which enables the possibility of taking into account finite quenching speeds (beyond the adiabatic and Franck-Condon approximations), and the effects of other, possibly time-dependent, fields.
+Our proposal is complementary to other applications and proposals for using superconducting circuits~\cite{omalley15} and other quantum architectures~\cite{Shen17} to obtain answers to different questions posed in the realm of molecular physics and quantum chemistry, such as the study of ground-state properties of certain molecules~\cite{aspuru-guzik05} or transport phenomena~\cite{garcia-alvarez15}.
+It has already been shown that cavity arrays with qubits and boson-sampling techniques~\cite{huh14} can provide information about molecular vibrational spectra and that they may be implemented using superconducting circuits~\cite{peropadre15}.
+We now propose using the same building blocks in a direct implementation of the molecular Hamiltonian, which provides the possibility of taking into account finite quenching speeds (beyond the adiabatic and Franck-Condon approximations), and the effects of other, possibly time-dependent, fields.